oresat/oresat-linux/CANdaemon/docs/file_transfer_notes.md

 ## Write a file (OD entry 0x3001)
 ### Subindexes for record
 - 0: Default.
-Size of record.
+Size of record. (read only)
-- 1: File name as a DOMAIN type
+- 1: File name as a DOMAIN type (write only)
-- 2: File data as a DOMAIN type
+- 2: File data as a DOMAIN type (write only)
-- 3: Files available as a 8 bit unsigned interger
-- 4: Save file.
-Represented as a 8 bit unsigned interger
+- 3: Save file.
+Represented as a 8 bit unsigned interger (write only)

 ### How file receiving works:
 The master node can write data to both file name and file data indexes and then write any 8 bit number to the Save file index to save the file into CANdaemon's receive directory.

 ## Read a file (OD entry 0x3002)
-### Subindexes for record
+### Subindexes for record (all read only)
 - 0: Default.
 Size of record.
 - 1: File name as a DOMAIN type.
 - 2: File data as a DOMAIN type.